 We define leadership as getting from where you are to where you want to go and taking others with you.
 Most people have a mental image of how they want their home, personal life, and career to look.
 Leadership is about making your vision a reality and taking others with you on this journey.
 This will likely include your spouse (or significant other), children, friends, and coworkers.

 Every good leadership book describes the importance of knowing one’s vision, mission, and values.
 And, in Proverbs 28:19, Scripture declares that having a vision is so important that without it, “people perish.”
 There is no doubt that great leaders lead with focus.
 They hone in on their vision and make steady progress toward where they want to go.
 The very best leaders do this in every aspect of life!

 An Expanding Definition of Leadership

 In the past, the word leadership was applied primarily to work-related tasks.
 However, today’s emerging leaders know better.
-Far too many high-achievers attained massive corporate success, only to crash and burn at home, in their spiritual lives, or in their personal well-being.
+Far too many high-achievers attained massive corporate success only to crash and burn at home, in their spiritual lives, or in their personal well-being.
 Leading well only at work is not enough.
 The best leaders don’t silo their leadership.
-Instead, they integrate high-level leadership principles into their home, work, and daily routine.
+Instead, they integrate high-level leadership principles into their home, work, and daily routines.
 This magnifies their success and increases their happiness because sound leadership principles are effective everywhere!